SauceLLC/sauce4strava/README.md

 5. Click "Load unpacked extension..."

-6. Navigate to the directoryy  where you cloned or unzipped strava-sauce and click "Open."
+6. Navigate to the directory  where you cloned or unzipped strava-sauce and click "Open."

 Compatibility